TzeMeng/CAPSTONE/README.md

 - *What section of North Carolina makes up 45% of the state?
 A: the Atlantic Coastal Plain*
 - *What is the section in the middle 35% of North Carolina called?
 A: the Piedmont region*

+## BERT Model Workflow

+BERT_Train.ipynb contains the codes to train the BERT model with the tuned parameters. <br />

+BERT_Test.ipynb contains the codes to test the BERT model to produce an answer when passing a context and query, after the model weights has been inserted. <br />

+bert.h5 contains the model weights. <br />

+bert_optimizer_tunning_visualization.ipynb contains the visualization for the optimizer parameters tuning process. <br />

+## Usage
+Upload both Jupyter Notebooks to Google Collaboratory <br />
+Change the runtime type under the tab runtime to TPU <br />

+Run the BERT_Train notebook by clicking on Run all under runtime tab<br />
+Save the bert.h5 file from the google collaboratory files on the left of the webpage<br />

+Upload the bert.h5 file into google drive files by uploading to the session storage<br />
+Run the BERT_Test notebook by clicking on Run all under runtime<br />